 All these dedicated best handheld consoles are great, but we can’t deny the future of casual gaming is in mobile devices.
 We know you might not like killing your smartphone’s battery, so you can also get a dedicated mobile device for games.

 Apple’s iPad mini is a great alternative for mobile gaming.
 The screen is larger at 7.9 inches, but the tablet isn’t big enough to become a nuisance when carrying it around.
 The size seems just right for enjoyable mobile gaming.
-And performance is nothing to scoff at, as the Apple A15 Bionic can handle any game in the Apple App Store too, which includes a huge portfolio of titles.
+And performance is nothing to scoff at, as the Apple A15 Bionic can handle any game in the Apple App Store, including a huge portfolio of titles.

 Not only is this a great gaming machine, but it can also be used for functionality purposes.
 From checking your emails to editing photos and staying active on social media, the iPad Mini can take care of it all.